 Avast One does better with its final maintenance tool, Disk Cleaner.
 As you'll guess from the name, this scans your system for surplus and leftover files, potentially freeing up a significant amount of drive space.

 Disk Cleaner did a reasonable job on our test system, finding 8.4GB of data we could safely delete.
 That beat Windows' own Disk Cleanup, which managed only 5GB, but the free CCleaner did a little better with 9GB.

 Avast One's maintenance tools aren't bad, and may help speed up your system.
 They can't match Avira's System Speedup for features or power, though, and you'll need some knowledge and expertise to get the most out of them.

 Overall, there are a lot of good antivirus platforms out there, but Avast One is clearly one of the leaders.
 It's not simply that there are so many useful protection tools in place, but also that these tools are powerful and do exactly what they need to do.

 While there are competitors who can beat Avast One in individual areas, what Avast One really succeeds in doing is bundling a strong set of individual tools into a single suite where everything can work well together.

-Even better, this is all available in the free version for home use, with paid upgrades available for those who wish to have more extensive protections in place.
+Even better, this is all available in the free version for home use (and it's one of the best free antivirus apps you'll find) with paid upgrades available for those who wish to have more extensive protections in place.